 This game is great because it helps to teach children how to observe different characteristics but also teaches them some basic hand-eye coordination.

-Make Some Cereal Bracelets
+2. Make Cereal Bracelets or Necklaces

 In order to enjoy this activity, you will need to buy a box of fruit loops and lay them out on the table.